GPU-accelerated molecular dynamics simulations for studying protein dynamics and stability Learn more

 What is OpenMM?

 OpenMM is a high-performance molecular dynamics simulation toolkit that enables GPU-accelerated simulations of biomolecular systems.
-Developed by the Pande and Chodera labs at Stanford and MSKCC, OpenMM provides a flexible platform for studying protein dynamics, conformational changes, and ligand binding with industry-standard force fields like AMBER and CHARMM.
+Developed by the Pande and Chodera labs at Stanford and MSKCC, OpenMM provides a flexible platform for studying protein dynamics, conformational changes, and ligand-bound complexes with industry-standard force fields like AMBER, CHARMM, and OpenFF small-molecule parameters.

 Molecular dynamics (MD) simulations model atomic motion over time by numerically integrating Newton's equations of motion.
 Each atom experiences forces from bonded interactions (bonds, angles, dihedrals) and non-bonded interactions (electrostatics, van der Waals).
 By tracking these forces over femtosecond timesteps, MD reveals how proteins move, fold, and interact with their environment on nanosecond to microsecond timescales.